ardunn/dsmt/readme.md

 DSMT options are under the `dsmt` section of `config.json`.

 - `update-interval` controls how often the CPU usage is updated.
+- `port` determines what port the server runs on.

 ---